All Collections

 The Name of the field is customisable and will show as the column header on the payroll report, while the Standard CSV/Excel data field is the type of data that will be brought into this column.

-Through Sort order, you can organize how the columns will appear on the report, on the smallest number first and largest last basis.
+Through Sort order, you can organise how the columns will appear on the report, on the smallest number first and largest last basis.
 We recommend adding increments of 10 so that you can easily edit the order in case you need to change it in future.

 How to create a new Payroll data field